FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ### value toList is not a member of java.util.stream.Stream[String]

 Check your Java version.
 Only Java 8 is supported, no later.

+### java.util.concurrent.TimeoutException: Futures timed out after [5 seconds]

+Check that MongoDB is running.
+Restart lila, if it was started before MongoDB.